qiuxintao101/cobra/docs/detail.rst

 ----------------------------------------------------------------------------------------------

 Summary
   Produced in rule ``filterSexChromosomesAndSortPeaks``.
-Filtered and sorted consensus peaks (see below). the *diffTF* analysis is based on this set of peaks.
+Filtered and sorted consensus peaks (see below). the *CoBRA* analysis is based on this set of peaks.

 Details
   Filtered consensus peaks (removal of peaks from one of the following chromosomes: chrX, chrY, chrM, chrUn\*, and all contig names that do not start with "chr" such as \*random* or \*hap|_gl\*